notsag-dev/hacking-tools-for-web-developers/README.md

 # Hacking tools for web developers

-We, web developers, use cutting-edge web servers, well-known authentication frameworks and robust encryption libraries, and ensure all of them are up-to-date.
+We, web developers, use steady and up-to-date web servers, well-known authentication frameworks and robust encryption libraries.
 We also issue [Let's encrypt](https://letsencrypt.org/) certificates in order to encrypt our traffic, and leverage cloud private networks with well-thought-out security policies.
-Not even mention the salted hashes for storing passwords, and a lot more besides, and many many more security measures.
+Not even mention the salted hashes for storing passwords, and a lot more besides, and many many more security measures that we take.
 We think our applications are rock solid, as secure as they can be.
 But, are they?

 Well, not really...